 *Holding at no. 1

-Why we love it: Some of London’s main sights might date back millennia, but the capital’s shops, bars, hotels, and restaurants continue to evolve on an almost weekly basis.
-Whether you’re outdoorsy, hungry, or bringing a family in tow, there’s a distinct London neighborhood to investigate—and it will likely look different from your last visit.
-And although the dollar isn’t doing well against the pound, it’s still possible to find relatively affordable hotels in London—plus plenty of free museums and attractive parks and gardens.
+Why we love it: Some of London’s main sights date back millennia, but the capital’s shops, bars, hotels, and restaurants evolve on an almost weekly basis.
+Whether you’re outdoorsy, hungry, or have a family in tow, there’s a distinct London neighborhood to investigate—and it will likely look different from your last visit.
+For a long weekend in the city, we’d recommend booking a room at the just-opened Newman Hotel.

 Plan your next trip with Afar’s Guide to London.